-- Though, modafinil interacts with dopamine neurtransmission, it is considered safe for long-term use, not producing a tolerance to its effects; as seen in addiction.
+- Though, modafinil interacts with dopamine neurotransmission, it is considered safe for long-term use, possibly not producing a tolerance to its effects; as seen in addiction.

 - Modafinil is a Eurogenic: From Latin, can be broken into euro – genic or awake – production.
 In simple terms, Modafinil is a wakefulness promoter.

 - Modafinil increases catecholamines, cerebral serotonin, glutamate, orexin, and histamine, also decreasing cerebral gamma-amino-butrytic acid (GABA) levels (Battleday et al., 2015).

 - Modafinil has been shown to act as cognitive enhancer by improving not only working memory, yet also episodic memory, and attention (Husain, & Mehta, 2011).

 - Modafinil is used by military jet fighter pilots: modafinil is shown to improve deficits associated with reaction time, mathematics, memory-search, and spatial processing, grammatical-reasoning, letter-memory, and tracking tasks, for up to 44 hours after administration.

 100 to 400 mg

 Doses as high as 1000 mg have been tolerated (though are not recommended and are likely dangerous), wherein the benefits decrease as the side effects increase at higher doses.
 Common side-effects include headache and nausea, often which reside with acclimation to the drug.